-Isio Group Ltd and Isio Services Ltd (“Isio”,”we” or “us”) are dedicated to protecting the confidentiality and privacy of information entrusted to us in accordance with the EU General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018.
+Isio Group Ltd and Isio Services Ltd (“Isio” ,”we” or “us”) are dedicated to protecting the confidentiality and privacy of information entrusted to us in accordance with the UK General Data Protection Regulation (GDPR), the UK Data Protection Act 2018 and those laws relating to Data Protection and privacy in the UK.
 Please read this Privacy Notice to learn about your rights, what information we collect, how we use and protect it.

 This website is operated by Isio who are a professional services advisory firm specialising in employee benefits, pensions and investments.

 This Privacy Notice applies to Isio Group Ltd and Isio Services Ltd.